Everybody hurts: Seahawks outlast Cardinals

 Arizona got a 43-yard field goal from Phil Dawson in the third quarter and a 1-yard TD plunge by running back Andre Ellington with 28 seconds left.

-Drew Stanton was 24 of 47 for 273 yards and one touchdown, but running back Adrian Peterson was held to 29 yards on 21 carries for the Cardinals.
+Cardinals quarterback Drew Stanton was 24 of 47 for 273 yards and one touchdown, but running back Adrian Peterson was held to 29 yards on 21 carries.

+“It’s unfortunate, but that’s the way it goes in this league,” Stanton said of all the injuries the Cardinals have sustained this season.
+“It’s a battle of attrition and we lost some guys, but we need some guys to step up.
+We have guys that are capable in this locker room.
+We feel good about them and they just need to step in and fill a role.”

-Graham’s 6-yard touchdown came with 5:07 left in the first quarter, giving the Seahawks the early lead 7-0.
-Branch was defending Graham and followed him into the end zone, but the safety’s foot appeared to get stuck in the turf while twisting and his knee bent awkwardly as he went down trying to tackle Graham.
+Graham made a 6-yard touchdown grab with 5:07 left in the first quarter, giving the Seahawks an early 7-0 lead.
+Branch was defending Graham and followed him into the end zone, but the safety’s foot appeared to get stuck in the turf while twisting, and his knee bent awkwardly as he went down trying to tackle Graham.

 The Cardinals tied the score at 7 on a 14-yard touchdown pass from Stanton to tight end Jermaine Gresham on the first play of the second quarter.
 Arizona drove 75 yards for the score with the aid of four Seattle penalties along the way.